-- Falsification of patient records - Breach of patient confidentiality - Taking property or drugs from clinical sites or patients - Felony convictions - Endangering patients due to psychological impairment or intoxication with alcohol or drugs - Falsification of assignments to be conducted on patients or members of the community - Having someone else complete your written tasks and submitting them as your work Proportionally, the seriousness of the action, censure, and penalty may extend from a failing grade of the work in question to expulsion from the program.
-Ordinarily, resolving the issues lies with the faculty member and the student. - "Statement on Cheating and Plagiarism: Cheating includes all actions by a student that are intended to gain an unearned academic advantage by fraudulent or deceptive means.
-Plagiarism is a specific form of cheating that consists of the misuse of the published and unpublished works by misrepresenting the material so used as one's original work.
-Plagiarism includes using books, articles, class notes, web sources, & audiovisual resources.
-Penalties for cheating and plagiarism range from a "0" or "F" on an assignment, a course grade of "F", and school expulsion."
+In proportion to the seriousness of the action, censure, and penalty may extend from a failing grade in the work in question to expulsion from the program.
+Ordinarily the responsibility for resolving the issues lies with the faculty member and the student.

+Statement on Cheating and Plagiarism: Cheating includes all actions by a student that are intended to gain an unearned academic advantage by fraudulent or deceptive means.
+Plagiarism is a specific form of cheating which consists of the misuse of the published and/or unpublished works of others by misrepresenting the material so used as one's own work.
+Plagiarism includes using materials from such sources as books, articles, class notes, web sources, & audio video resources.
+Penalties for cheating and plagiarism range from a "0" or "F" on a particular assignment, through receiving a grade of "F" for the course, to expulsion from the school.

-- "Statement on Disruptive Classroom Behavior: In the classroom or laboratory environment, you must respect the rights of others seeking to learn, respect the professionalism of the instructor, and honor the differences of viewpoints.
-Student conduct which disrupts the learning process shall not be tolerated and may lead to disciplinary action and removal from class." - "Syllabus is Subject to Change: This syllabus and schedule are subject to change due to extenuating circumstances.
+- Statement on Disruptive Classroom Behavior: In the classroom or laboratory environment you must respect the rights of others seeking to learn, respect the professionalism of the instructor, and honor the differences of viewpoints.
+Student conduct which disrupts the learning process shall not be tolerated and may lead to disciplinary action and/or removal from class." - "Syllabus is Subject to Change: This syllabus and schedule are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent."